GitQuackDev/Repo_BtnPop/README.md

 - Responsive news cards with different variants

 ### Events Management
-- View upcoming and past events
+- View events organized by category: Featured, Current, Upcoming, and Past events
+- Modern UI with a responsive layout and filtering capabilities
 - Create, edit and delete events through the admin dashboard
 - Upload images for events
 - Event registration functionality